tyler-dane/cheatsheets/vim-cheatsheet.md

 ```
 V                           # Select entire line
 Vip or Vap                  # Select current paragraph
+    o                       # Toggle between beginning and end of selected paragraph

 %vi{(["'b}                  # Selects everything between `()`s or `[]`s or `""`s or `''`s or `<block>` on current line